mikesae/hockey-roster-pwa/README.md

 ## Nature of the application

-This is progressive web app that runs and looks great on most, if not, all mobile devices (iPhones, iPads, Android devices, etc).
+This is a web app that runs and looks great on most, if not, all mobile devices (iPhones, iPads, Android devices, etc).

+## Stack

+React with TypeScript and Sass
+Netlify serverless functions for data (including statistics page scraping)

 ## Environment

 This project was built for and is hosted on netlify, an awesome cloud-based development platform.
 Simply click on https://shenhockey.netlify.app in a mobile browser and you can download it right to your device.
-On iPhones/iPads, it'll get it's own icon on your homescreen, and you launch it just like you would a native applications.
+On iPhones/iPads, it'll get its own icon on your homescreen, and you launch it just like you would a native applications.
 See [here](https://support.google.com/chrome/answer/9658361?hl=en&co=GENIE.Platform%3DiOS) for how to do this.